wba6/computer-assisted-proofs/Deep-Dive.md

 **Comparison with Traditional Proofs**

-Computer-assisted proofs offer several advantages over traditional, hand-written proofs.
-One of the main benefits is their ability to handle very complex and large-scale problems that would be impractical to solve manually.
-Computers can quickly perform extensive calculations and check countless cases, which enhances the precision and reliability of the proof.
+Computer-assisted proofs offer some advantages over traditional proofs.
+One of the main benefits is their ability to handle very complex and large-scale problems that would be impractical to solve by hand.
+Computers can quickly perform calculations and check almost limitless cases, which enhances the precision and reliability of the proof.

 However, there are also some differences in approach between computer-assisted and traditional proofs.
 Traditional proofs often rely on human intuition and creativity to find elegant and insightful arguments.
-In contrast, computer-assisted proofs may be more mechanical, focusing on exhaustive verification rather than creative reasoning.
+Computer-assisted proofs may be more mechanical, focusing on exhaustive verification rather than creative reasoning.

-Computer assistance is especially beneficial in situations where the proof requires checking a vast number of cases or performing complex computations.
+Computer assistance is beneficial in situations where the proof requires checking a large or complex number of cases.
 For example, in the proof of the Four Color Theorem, a computer was used to check many different configurations of maps to ensure that four colors were sufficient.
-Without computer assistance, such a proof would have been nearly impossible to complete.
+Without computer assistance, such a proof would have been nearly impossible to complete by hand.

-**III.
-Famous Examples of Computer-Assisted Proofs**
+### **Famous Examples of Computer-Assisted Proofs**

 #### The Four Color Theorem